Land degradation: Climate change and land degradation

-According to the Special Report on Climate Change and Land of the Intergovernmental Panel on Climate Change climate change is one of the causes of land degradation.
-The report state that: "Climate change exacerbates land degradation, particularly in lowlying coastal areas, river deltas, drylands and in permafrost areas (high confidence).
-Over the period 1961–2013, the annual area of drylands in drought has increased, on average by slightly more than 1% per year, with large inter-annual variability.
-In 2015, about 500 (380–620) million people lived within areas which experienced desertification between the year 1980s and 2000s.
-The highest numbers of people affected are in South and East Asia, the circum Sahara region including North Africa, and the Middle East including the Arabian Peninsula (low confidence).
-Other dryland regions have also experienced desertification.
-People living in already degraded or desertified areas are increasingly negatively affected by climate change (high confidence)."
-Additionally, it is claimed that 74% of the poor are directly affected by land degradation globally.
+According to the Special Report on Climate Change and Land of the Intergovernmental Panel on Climate Change (IPCC) climate change exacerbates land degradation, especially in low-lying coastal areas, river deltas, drylands and permafrost areas.
+During the years 1961–2013, the area of drylands in drought rose by more than 1% per year.
+In 2015, about 500,000,000 people lived in areas which experienced desertification in the years 1980s - 2000s.
+People living in those areas are severly impacted by climate change.
+Additionally, it is reported that 74% of the poor are directly affected by land degradation globally.

 Significant land degradation from seawater inundation, particularly in river deltas and on low-lying islands, is a potential hazard that was identified in a 2007 IPCC report.

 As a result of sea-level rise from climate change, salinity levels can reach levels where agriculture becomes impossible in very low-lying areas.

-One way to consider climate change and land degradation is through the discipline of Land Change Science, which, among other things, tracks the long-term consequences of land degradation on the climate of a given area.
-By understanding the links between land degradation and climate change, scientists can better inform the creation of policies to reduce harm.

 In 2009 the European Investment Bank agreed to invest up to $45 million in the Land Degradation Neutrality Fund (LDN Fund).
 Launched at UNCCD COP 13 in 2017, the LDN Fund invests in projects that generate environmental benefits, socio-economic benefits, and financial returns for investors.
 The Fund was initially capitalized at US$100 million and is expected to grow to US$300 million.

 In the 2022 IPCC report, land degradation is responding more directly to climate change as all types of erosion and SOM declines (soil focus) are increasing.
 Other land degradation pressures are also being caused by human pressures like managed ecosystems.
 These systems include human run croplands and pastures.

-Landslides also come into effect which is the cause of intensive events such as individual rain storms.
+Impacts

+Land degradation takes many forms and affects water and land resources.
+It can diminish the natural capacity of the land to store and filter water leading to water scarcity.

+The results of land degradation are significant and complex.
+They include lower crop yields, less diverse ecosystems, more vulnerability to natural disasters like floods and droughts, people losing their homes, less food available, and economic problems.
+Degraded land also releases greenhouse gases, making climate change worse.